 Despite the recent surge in new black directors and projects, I still feel there is a dearth of complex, nuanced, modern black films.
 There needs to be more of a renaissance in subject matter and narratives.

 Thoughts on proposed changes made by the Academy and Hollywood studios to nurture diversity and inclusion?
 Are you encouraged by what might be a changing landscape that may be more welcoming of you and your voice?

 I’m hoping these new initiatives lead to new investment and funding.
-I want the industry to put its money where its mouth is and fund diverse projects where black people are more than stereotypes and the subject matter strictly racial strife.
+I want the industry to put its money where its mouth is and fund diverse projects where black people are more than stereotypes and the subject matter isn’t strictly racial strife.

 More personal, humanistic and experimental stories of black life need funding and support.

 Netflix, Amazon, Hulu, YouTube, Facebook, Apple and others like them, are all now competing with the big studios and TV networks.
-Thoughts on the emergence of these "new world" platforms, and how (if at all) this new reality factors into the business, creative, career choices you make, or plans you have for yourself?
+Thoughts on the emergence of these “new media” platforms, and how (if at all) this new reality factors into the business, creative, career choices you make, or plans you have for yourself?
 Are you targeting any specifically?

-These new platforms will need new content by any means necessary and the quality of the work and the handling of its release won’t really be a factor.
+These new platforms will need new content by any means necessary, and the quality of the work and the handling of its release won’t really be a factor.
 I can see films getting lost in the sea of constant content.
 I think cultivating an audience that will seek out your work theatrically and on VOD is key.

 Key lessons learned so far?
-What do you know today that you wish you knew, when you began your journey as a filmmaker?
+What do you know today that you wish you knew when you began your journey as a filmmaker?